seinecle/gephi-tutorials/docs/generated-slides/subdir/what-is-gephi-en_temp_common.md

 - Gephi won a http://www.oracle.com/technetwork/articles/java/dukeschoicewinners-171159.html[Duke Award in 2010].
 Duke awards "recognize and honor extreme innovation in the world of Java technology".
 - Gephi evolved importantly since 2006 to adopt new, best performing techs for the visualization of very large graphs on the desktop
-- The code base of Gephi is maintained with the best standards to insure a https://gephi.wordpress.com/tag/code/[a stable application, ease of maintainance and modularity / extensibiltiy].
+- The code base of Gephi is maintained with the best standards to insure a https://gephi.wordpress.com/tag/code/[a stable application, ease of maintainance and modularity / extensibility].

 == modular and extensible